tztian/bakemates/README.md

 ## User Instructions

-### Buyers
+### For Buyers
 #### Creating an Account
 On the landing page, select `Sign up` at the top right corner, then select `Taster`.
 Fill out your information to create your account.
 To see your profile and order history go to `Hello [username]!!`.
 To edit your information, click on `Edit Profile` and fill out the optional information.
 Once you are finished purchasing baked goods to your heart's content, don't forget to `Log Out` of the application. `Sign in` to access your account again in the future.

 #### Searching for Baked Goods
 On the landing page, search for your desired pastries within your city using the search bar.
-This will bring you to the listing page displaying the
+This will bring you to the listing page displaying the items in your area.
+Once you have signed in, you would be automatically redirected to the same page.

 #### Placing Orders
-Clicking on the image of an item will bring your to the items page, where
+Clicking on the image of an item will bring your to the items page, where you can purchase the item by clicking `Buy now`.
+This will bring you to the checkout form.
+Enter your payment information and

 #### Leaving a Review

-### Bakers
+### For Bakers
 #### Creating an Account
+On the landing page, select `Sign up` at the top right corner, then select `Baker`.
+Fill out your information to create your account.
+To edit your information, click on `Edit Profile` in your home page and fill out the optional information.
+Once you have finished setting up your shop, `Log Out` of the application. `Sign in` to access your account again in the future.

 #### Managing Your Items
+On the baker home page, scroll down to "Your Listings", which shows the details of all of your current items available to customers.
+There, you can add new items, update existing items, or delete existing items by clicking on the respective buttons, then fill out the information about the item you want to add/modify/delete.

 #### Checking and Fulfilling Orders